 National World War II Memorial is a “Rainbow” pond, surrounded by 56 columns, decorated with laurel wreaths, which represent the unity of the state.
 A pair of arches on the sides of the pond symbolizes victory in the Pacific and Atlantic Oceans.
 Individual stars for each of those killed on the battlefield of the World are carved on the Liberty Wall.
 Two magnificent memorial fountains end the whole composition.

 Library of Congress

 There are a few cities in the world that could “boast” such a rich library as Washington.
-The Library of Congress is designed for employees of scientific research sphere, government organizations and institutions, as well as for schools.
-The pride of the library is not only a unique, rich collection of books, but also the amazing beauty of both the building and the interior.
+The Library of Congress is designed for employees of the scientific research sphere, government organizations, and institutions, as well as for schools.
+The pride of the library is not only a unique, rich collection of books but also the amazing beauty of both the building and the interior.
 We can say that it is a work of art.

 This historical library was discovered in 1800.

 It took 5000 dollars to build it.
 In those days it was called as a huge sum as plenty of money was spent to purchase more than 700 books, which were mainly intended for members of Congress.

 During its existence, the library has experienced several accidents: during the Anglo-American War, because of the great destruction and fires very rare and valuable books were lost.
 In 1851, another strong fire damaged a large collection of unique books.
 The following years were spent on the restoration of the collection.

 Nowadays, the Library of Congress is not only renowned as the largest and the most beautiful in the world, but also unique in the number of valuable collections.
 In total there are 30 million books stored here, 5,500 of them are ancient artifacts.